The quadrants of knowledge are helpful tools in risk assessment. I use them occasionally to assess how thin the ice is on which I stand.

 I like to use the quadrants of knowledge for my risk management.

-It should be clear to any investor that they are not in the first quadrant when investing.
-For me, that means I have to expect things I don’t understand or am not aware of.
+As shown above, It should be clear to any investor that they are not in the first quadrant when investing.
+That means I have to expect things I don’t understand or am not aware of.

 - Things we don’t know, things we are not aware of (the known-unknowns): For example, we are not aware of the future.
 We cannot say whether the product of company X will still be in demand in 5 years.
 We don’t know if company Y isn’t already secretly working on a superior product.
 When Nokia continued to sell cell phones diligently, management was probably in the third quadrant.

 - Things we do not understand (the unknown-knowns): These things include, for example, investments in companies that operate in certain regulatory environments.
 We may be aware of the unique nature of these systems, but we do not understand them and thus cannot evaluate them.
 Here, we are probably acting more in the second quadrant.

 - Things we do not understand and are not aware of (the unknown-unknowns): Any investment can theoretically fall in here.
 For example, if we have done the wrong due diligence.
 Also, investments in individual Chinese companies fall into this category (but not – at least not to the same degree, investments in the entire Chinese market via an ETF), as I will show below.

 The quadrants are particularly useful for risk avoidance.
 As my readers know, risk avoidance is critical to my wealth management.
 I don’t look for the best possible performance.
 Investing is not a competition for me.
 All I want is inflation-adjusted preservation of my wealth and a cash flow from it.

 Accordingly, I do not presume to understand and be aware of everything.
 This protects me from rushing too much into a single investment, even if I am convinced.